SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 ## Log types

-The Sumo Logic App for Workday collects all logs in JSON format.
+The Sumo Logic app for Workday collects all logs in JSON format.
 It uses the following two types of logs:
 * SignOn Logs
 * Activity Logs